TalyaCohen1/Gmail_Project/wiki/3-Email-Actions.md

 - 📩 **Mark as read/unread**
 - 🔎 **View Deleted Mails** in the Trash folder
 - ✏️ **Edit user information**

-> ✅ These actions are accessible via long-press (Android) or right-click / top menu (Web client).

 ---